 How do I get my business set up for STP?

 Most payroll software suppliers now provide STP functionality, but it pays to check with your existing vendor to be sure.
-QuickBooks Online, for example, provides STP through KeyPay.
+QuickBooks Online integrated Payroll, powered by KeyPay, is already STP compliant.
 All you need to do is enable electronic lodgement and STP in your QuickBooks Online portal.